How to measure profitability: margin formulas and tips

 With Xero, you can:

-- view gross and net profit margins in your dashboard
+- View gross and net profit margins in your dashboard

-- generate income statements for any period
+- Generate income statements for any period

-- compare profitability trends across months or quarters
+- Compare profitability trends across months or quarters

-- share reports with your accountant instantly
+- Share reports with your accountant instantly

-FAQs on calculating profitability
+FAQs on measuring profitability

 What's the difference between profit and profitability?

 Profit is the dollar amount remaining after expenses.
 Profitability is the percentage of revenue that becomes profit.
 A business can have high profit but low profitability if revenue is also very high.
+Both figures matter, but profitability is more useful for comparing performance over time or against other businesses.

 Is a 10% profit margin good for a small business?